kata-ai/kata-platform-docs/docs/channels/qiscus.md

 First, login to Kata Platform and select the project that you want to integrate with Qiscus.
 Then, deploy the project by selecting "Deploy" > "New Deployment".
 ![New Deployment in Kata Platform](./images/qiscus/red_newdeployment.png)

-Fill the Deployment Version and Deployment Change Log
+Choose the Deployment Version and Deployment Change Log
 ![Create Deployment in Kata Platform](./images/qiscus/red_newdeployment3.jpg)

-After you deployed the project, you need to choose your desired environment to create Qiscus channel by going through "Environment" > "Create Environment"
+After you deployed the project, you need to choose your desired environment to create Qiscus channel by going through "Environment" > "Create Environment".
+Fill the "Environment URL" and click "Create".
 ![Create Environment in Kata Platform](./images/qiscus/red_environmenttrue.png)
 ![Create Environment in Kata Platform](./images/qiscus/sensor_createenvironment.jpg)

-Now, you should create the channel by selecting "Create Channel"
+Now, you should create the channel by selecting "Create Channel".
 ![Create Channel in Kata Platform](./images/qiscus/red_createchannel.png)

 You will now see the "Create Channel" screen.
 Insert the channel name, and select Qiscus as the channel type.